r3wald/espurna-wiki/Hardware.md

 There is a labeled header in the front of the PCB and the button is connected to GPIO0, so no problems here.

 Solder a 4 pin male or female header and connect it to your USB-to-UART bridge.
-Again, remember **it's a 3V3 device**.
 Then press and hold the button and connect the programmer to your computer.
-The microcontroller will boot into flash mode and you are ready to update the firmware.
+The micro-controller will boot into flash mode and you are ready to update the firmware.

 ---